About the Royal Irish Academy Library

 Welcome to the Royal Irish Academy Library, one of Ireland’s premier research libraries.
 The Library manages major manuscript, book, pamphlet and drawings collections.
 We offer comprehensive access and outreach programmes, facilitate master classes and visits, hold exhibitions and lecture series and publish on the collections.
 Content is added to our web pages on a regular basis and we invite your comments and enquiries.

 The Academy Library is an important research centre for the study of Irish history, language, archaeology and the history of Irish science.
 Home to the Cathach, the sixth-century Latin psalter reputed to have been copied by St Colum Cille (Columba), our repository houses the largest collection of Irish language manuscripts in the world, including Lebor na hUidre (the Book of the Dun Cow), the oldest extant manuscript completely in Irish.
 We are longterm partners in the Irish Script on Screen project whereby Irish manuscripts are digitised and are freely accessible for research and scholarly purposes.
-As of November 2015, over 70 of the earliest Academy mss are available on www.isos.dias.ie
+As of February 2019, 97 of the earliest Academy mss are available on www.isos.dias.ie

 The Library holds significant manuscript resources in English and Latin for the study of Irish history, society and politics: examples include the seventeenth-century Books of Survey & Distribution, the deeds of the Guild of St Anne (thirteenth to seventeenth-century), the Haliday manuscript collection, and numerous sets of correspondence and papers ─ the Charlemont, Caldwell, Dublin Unitarian Church archives and the recently acquired W.T.
 Cosgrave Papers are some examples.